SPACE SITUATIONAL AWARENESS (SSA)

 Space-based assets are increasingly at risk from collision with other operational spacecraft or debris, and objects may re-enter and cause damage on the ground.
 To mitigate these risks, the European Union established in 2014 the Space Surveillance and Tracking (SST) Support Framework, also known as the EU SST, with the Decision 541/2014/EU of the European Parliament and the Council (SST Decision).

-The SST Decision foresaw the creation of an SST Consortium currently composed of seven EU Member States represented through their national designated entities: France (CNES), Germany (DLR), Italy (ASI), Poland (POLSA), Portugal (PT MoD), Romania (ROSA) and Spain (CDTI).
+The SST Decision foresaw the creation of an SST Consortium currently composed of seven EU Member States represented through their national designated entities: France (CNES), Germany (German Space Agency at DLR), Italy (ASI), Poland (POLSA), Portugal (PT MoD), Romania (ROSA) and Spain (CDTI).
 Since 2016, the SST Consortium and SatCen have worked together to develop a European SST capability with the support of the European Union under different funding lines (H2020, Galileo & Copernicus programmes), and formed the SST Cooperation.

 EU SST capability